ufeslabic/parse-tweets/README.md

 * words_per_period: table with a timeline of the top 10(default) words in a given dataset

+* top_words.csv: file with the most 1000 mentioned words;

 One comma delimited CSV:

 * hashtags_network.csv:     a csv file to be used with Gephi in order to generate a graph of hashtags;

 And two txt files to be used with Wordle(http://www.wordle.net/create) or Tagxedo to generate and customize your wordclouds: